viaacode/culturize-web/README.md

 #### Culturize Web Installation

+We provide a setup script to do most of the configuration work.
+This can be started with ./setup.sh and asks some questions before generating the different config files.
+This setup can also handle the SSL setup by using Let's Encrypt for certificate management.

+A manual install is also possible by following the below steps:

 Make sure the server is configure with SSL to ensure communication to and from the webservice is secure.

 ##### Setting up